 “Be very picky about who you partner with,” Wilson said.
 “No matter how great the company is, it dilutes your brand.
 So, charge accordingly and be prepared to do your own research into how the company operates.
 Also, if they mess up with one of your viewers, be prepared to hear about it.”

-Make a list of your favorite companies that are relevant for your channel and contact their marketing department.
+Make a list of your favorite companies that are relevant for your channel and contact their marketing departments.
 If you’ve already made videos about those products, you can show them as proof that you’re a real user.

 With affiliate marketing, you still feature another company’s product in your videos, but instead of earning a flat fee, you’ll use a unique referral link in your video description and earn a commission for each person who purchases the product through that link.

 “I try to mention [affiliates] when it fits naturally with the topic,” Hogue said.

 You can even refine your affiliate strategy.
 Here’s one Hogue is trying out.

 “I’ll do a series of two or three videos in a topic with a natural fit for an affiliate,” he said.
 “I’ll then create a lead magnet and email series to get people hooked in, watching all the videos, and receiving the emails.”